Bread Technologyintermediate-to-advancedprofessional bakers26 min read · updated 2026-06-26

 • Correction of very high-protein imported flour that is too tight for standard process

 Glutathione (GSH) from inactive autolysed yeast acts via the same thiol-disulphide exchange and is used as a clean-label alternative to E920.
-The yeast is heat-killed to destroy fermentation activity but not the GSH content. [src-061]
+The yeast is heat-killed to destroy fermentation activity but not the GSH content.

-FLAG FOR HUMAN REVIEW: L-Cysteine (E920) can be derived from animal hair, feathers or via fermentation.
+Sourcing and certification note: L-Cysteine (E920) can be derived from animal hair, feathers or via fermentation.
 Verify source with supplier for Halal, Kosher or vegan compliance.
 Synthetic or microbially derived L-Cysteine is available and avoids this issue.

 4. Enzymes: biology in the dough

 Enzymes are biological catalysts — proteins that accelerate specific chemical reactions without being consumed.
 Each enzyme class acts on a specific substrate (the molecule it modifies).
-The lock-and-key specificity of enzymes is what makes them so useful: you can select exactly which dough component you want to modify. [src-048]
+The lock-and-key specificity of enzymes is what makes them so useful: you can select exactly which dough component you want to modify.

 All bakery enzymes have a temperature optimum and are irreversibly denatured by heat.
 This is critical: an enzyme that modifies starch during fermentation is destroyed during baking.
-Its job is done; it leaves no active residue — hence the processing-aid exemption. [src-048, src-053]
+Its job is done; it leaves no active residue — hence the processing-aid exemption.

 4.1 Alpha-amylase — fermentation fuel and crust colour